A blended team with a background in strategy, marketing, market research and behavioral science.

 Sectors intimacy: durable goods, hospitality, software-as-service (particularly freemium models) and the publishing industry.

-Juliano Laran is Professor of Marketing at the University of Miami.
-His research focuses on understanding non-conscious influences in consumer behavior and decision making, specifically regarding customer motivation and goals.
+Juliano Laran’s research focuses on understanding non-conscious influences in consumer behavior and decision making, specifically regarding customer motivation and goals.

 Stephanie is the Proffitt’s Professor of Marketing at the Haslam College of Business at the University of Tennessee.
 Her expertise is in survey design and field experiments and she has worked with many companies including: Hollywood Casino and Resorts, Laguna Tools, Viking Corporation, Food Lion, and Crossmark.